TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Activate automatic testing in your project
 ------------------------------------------

-It is recommended to use an automatic workflow on GitHub Or Gitlab to ensure the extension's documentation renders without warnings.
+It is recommended to use an automatic workflow on GitHub Or GitLab to ensure the extension's documentation renders without warnings.

 An example workflow on GitHub would be established via this file in